“At the beginning I never saw the end. At the start I saw forever.” – According To Jewels

-When you secretly checked your heavily guarded mobile phone or sneaked away to maybe made a quick phone call when I put OUR son to bed at nights – was that the end?
+When you secretly checked your heavily guarded mobile phone or sneaked away to maybe make a quick phone call when I put OUR son to bed at nights – was that the end?

-When you left for weeks on a business trips and I found yet more evidences screaming out loud but again you turned the table and made me questioned myself.
+When you left for weeks on business trips and I found yet more shreds of evidence screaming out loud but again you turned the table and made me questioned myself.
 Made me decided to swallow it all up, made me tried even harder to win you back from whatever forces out there sabotaging you.
 When I tried to forgive but it’s not enough to make it all okay – was that the end?

 When I saw those faces of happy smiles…but it didn’t bear my face.
 When I read those lines that were MINE for years being directed to someone else.
 When I finally had enough guts to walk out just two days after my birthday – was that the end?